aravinds11/rock-paper-scissors/README.md

 This is a simple Rock-Paper-Scissors game developed as part of [The Odin Project](https://www.theodinproject.com/).
 The game is played entirely in the browser, using JavaScript, HTML, and CSS.
 It allows the user to play against the computer, and the game continues until one player reaches 5 points.

-## Project Overview

-The game of Rock-Paper-Scissors pits the user against the computer.
-Each player selects one of three options: Rock, Paper, or Scissors.
-The game continues until either the player or the computer scores 5 points.
-Once this happens, the winner is displayed.
-The results, scores, and the outcome of each round are shown on the webpage.

 ## Technologies Used

 - HTML